 This story was published on 15 February 2019.
-If you wish to use this content, and need to confirm that the information is still current, contact firstname.lastname@example.org.
+If you wish to use this content, please contact firstname.lastname@example.org to confirm that the information is still current.

 A direct approach to employers, even if they haven’t advertised a job vacancy, can pay off for some proactive people looking for work.